wormhole-foundation/xdapp-book/src/technical/evm/coreLayer.md

     - It is up to the emitting contract to properly define this arbitrary set of bytes.

 `publishMessage` will output a `sequence` (uint64) that is used in conjunction with `emitterChainID` and `emitterAddress` to retrive the generated VAA from the Guardian Network.

+> How Batch VAAs are generated
+>
+> There are two mechanisms that allow messages to be Batched together that represent a base and more advanced level of compsability.
+>
+> 1. All messages originating from the same transaction will be batched together.
+> 2. Messages that originate from the same transaction and are assigned the same nonce are additionally batched together.
+>
+> _Note: Single VAAs will always be emitted for each message within a transaction, regardless of if a message is included in a batch or not._
+>
+> Here is an example of how messages generated from the same transaction may be batched together:
+>
+> A transaction X that generates 6 messages [A, B, C, D, E, F] that are assigned `nonce` [1, 2, 2, 3, 3, 4] respectively will generate the following VAAs:
+> - (1) full transaction batch VAA
+>   - [A, B, C, D, E, F]
+> - (2) smaller batch VAA
+>   - [B, C]
+>   - [D, E]
+> - (6) single VAA
+>   - [A]
+>   - [B]
+>   - [C]
+>   - [D]
+>   - [E]
+>   - [F]

 ### Parsing and Verifying a VAA